Mohave Power Station: Design

 The plant was composed of two units capable of generating 790 MWe each.
 During normal operation, output varied between 350 and 750 MWe; the baseload plant operated with a capacity factor of 71.5% between 1990 and 1998.
 Combustion Engineering supplied the boilers and GE supplied the turbine-generators.
 Bechtel was the architect-engineer, responsible for engineering, procurement and construction.

 The Mohave Generating Station was built on a 2500 acre site in the Mojave Desert adjacent to the Colorado River in Laughlin, Clark County, Nevada.
 It had supercritical boilers and cross-compound steam turbines.
-The plant was owned by a utility consortium of operator Southern California Edison Co (56%), LADWP (10%), Nevada Power (14%), and Salt River Project (20%).
+The plant was owned by a utility consortium of operator Southern California Edison Co (56%), Salt River Project (20%), Nevada Power (14%) and LADWP (10%).

 Mohave was the only power plant in the United States that used coal delivered by coal-slurry pipeline, composed of approximately half coal and half water.
 The 18 inch (460 mm) diameter Black Mesa Pipeline ran 275 mi to the plant from the Peabody Energy Black Mesa Mine in Kayenta, AZ, and could deliver 660 ST per hour.

 The coal slurry was stored in four storage tanks or eight Marcona ponds.
 Each storage tank held up to 8000000 gal, the equivalent of 20000 ST of dry coal; the conical Marcona ponds were each 436 ft in diameter and 40 ft deep, for a capacity of 3040000 cuft or 80000 ST of coal.
 Eight full ponds was the equivalent of a 40-day supply of coal for the plant.
 The slurry transport water was separated from the coal through a series of centrifuges, which removed approximately 75% of the water, the damp coal then passed through pulverizers for drying and grinding.
 The plant had a total of 20 pulverizers, each of which could process 90400 lb of coal per hour.
 The separated water was stored in clariflocculators to allow remaining coal fines to settle; the water was then recycled for cooling tower water makeup; this and all other waste water was reused, making Mohave a zero-discharge facility.

 At full capacity, the plant consumed 16000 ST of coal per day.
 Ash was collected from the bottom of the steam generating units (bottom and economizer ash) and captured via electrostatic precipitation from the plant's stack (fly ash); 70% of the plant's total ash was fly ash, and almost all of the fly ash was sold to be used as a concrete additive.
 Approximately 160000 cuyd of bottom ash and 60000 cuyd of sludge were placed in an onsite landfill each year; the disposal site, named Ash Canyon, was approximately 360 acre in area.